gjbex/Defensive_programming_and_debugging/docs/CodeValidation/Compilers/gfortran_flags.md

 Another good practice is to explicitly declare what to use from a module in a `use` statement.
 The compiler can warn you when this has not been done if you specify the `-Wuse-without-only` flags.

 You may want to be warned if you use variables that are not uninitialised, since this could lead to nasty bugs.
-Use the `-Wmaybe-uninitialized` flag to do so (included in `-Wall`).
+Use the `-Wmaybe-uninitialized` flag to do so (included in `-Wall`). *Note:* this warning will only be reported when the compiler is optimising the code, i.e., when you specify at least `-O1`.
+Without optimisation, enabling this warning would produce too many false positives.

 It can also be useful to verify that procedures are either intrinsic, or have been declared `external` explicitly.
 You can activate this check using the `-Wimplicit-procedure` flag.